Ethel Rudkin: Career

-Folk music was an additional interest of Rudkin's and she collaborated with Robert Pacey on A Lincolnshire Songbook.
-In later life she recorded traditional songs she had learnt as a child.
+Folk music was an additional interest of Rudkin's; she collaborated with Robert Pacey on A Lincolnshire Songbook.
+In later life, she recorded traditional songs she had learned as a child.
 In addition, she also collected Plough Plays, building an archive which became one of the finest in England.
 As well as the plays themselves, Rudkin spoke to the performers and made her own notes based on those discussions.
-In 1952 she published a copy of The Later Bassingham Plough Play, which she worked on from a manuscript held in the North Lincolnshire Museum.
+In 1952, she published a copy of The Later Bassingham Plough Play, which she worked on from a manuscript held in the North Lincolnshire Museum.

 By the 1970s, Rudkin was increasingly interested in the south Lincolnshire fens.
-By the time of their move to Toynton All Saints, Rudkin had such a large collection of objects that she had to rent a windmill to store them.
+By the time of her and Arliss' move to Toynton All Saints, Rudkin possessed such a large collection of objects that she rented a windmill to store them.
 She also began excavating at Eresby manor during this time, as well as the brickworks at East Keal.
 She also made a study of pottery and pottery kilns from Toynton All Saints and Bolingbroke.

-In 1977 a weekend celebration was held in Horncastle to celebrate Rudkin's life and her contributions to the history of Lincolnshire and the study of folklore in the county.
+In 1977, a weekend celebration was held in Horncastle to celebrate Rudkin's life and her contributions to the history of Lincolnshire and the study of folklore in the county.
 Hosting researchers was an important part of her life and many students worked with her over the years.
 One such student was the archaeologist Hilary Healey.

 Rudkin died on 21 September 1985, aged 92.